• Skip to primary navigation

 Shrimp, peach and goat cheese salad

 Prepare the shrimp.
-Remove the tails, peel if needed, and slice the cooked shrimp length wise.
+Remove the tails, peel if needed, and slice the cooked shrimp in half, length wise.
 You can use grilled shrimp if you like, however I prefer the poached shrimp for their delicate flavor and texture in this dish.

 Now, let's begin plating.
 Lay your plates out next to your work station so that you can add ingredients and build your dish as you go.